spinnaker/spinnaker.github.io/guides/tutorials/codelabs/pubsub-to-appengine/index.md

 ### Configure Spinnaker to listen to the Google Cloud Pub/Sub subscription

-Configure your GCS artifact provider.
+First, configure your GCS artifact provider.

+1. Enable artifiact support:
-1. `hal config features edit --artifacts true`.
+`hal config features edit --artifacts true`.

+2. Enable the GCS artifact provider:
-2. `hal config artifact gcs enable`.
+`hal config artifact gcs enable`

+3. Add Spinnaker configuration for the GCS artifact provider's account:
-3. `hal config artifact gcs account add --json-path <key> <artifact_account>`.
+`hal config artifact gcs account add --json-path <json_service_key> <artifact_account>`

+The `json_service_key` can be the one returned after you configured your GAE cloud provider, above, or one you got when you configured your GCS storage (possibly in the [Halyard on GCE Quickstart](https://www.spinnaker.io/setup/quickstart/halyard-gce/)).
+In either case, the service account associated with that key must have GCS write access.

-Configure Spinnaker to receive messages from your Google Cloud Pub/Sub subscription.
+Now configure Spinnaker to receive messages from your Google Cloud Pub/Sub subscription.

+1. Enable Google Pub/Sub:
-1. `hal config Pub/Sub google enable`.
+`hal config pubsub google enable`

 2. Create a JSON file and add the following contents to the file: